gzuidhof/gzuidhof.github.io/guido.io/content/posts/009-testing-notebooks.md

 tags: ["notebook", "starboard", "testing", "starlit"]
 stylesheet: "post.css"
 ---
 Notebook systems for literate programming are increasingly popular.
-I'm talking about tools that allow you to mix code, text and rich content like [Jupyter](https://jupyter.org), [Observable](https://observablehq.com), and [Starboard](https://starboard.gg) (which I'm building).
+I'm talking about tools that allow you to mix code, text and rich content like [Jupyter](https://jupyter.org), [Observable](https://observablehq.com), and [Starboard](https://starboard.gg).

 For Starboard I wanted to be able to make changes to Starboard itself and plugins while being confident everything still works end to end.